arlenegrace/infinitylabs.dev/README.md

 The `404` page requires styling to be inlined in the .html file, otherwise accessing an invalid subdirectory will not fetch the .css files, only the .html file.

+Different browsers will set different default values to HTML elements.
+The `reset.css` file is used to set all elements to the same value for consistency across browsers.

 ## To do

 - Clean up duplicate CSS in `layouts.css`.
 - Make Social/Contact page.
 - Fix one way transitions.
 - More themes (requires js).
+- Merge reset.css with static.css

 ## Preview